Aerial archaeology

-Aerial archaeology is the study of archaeological remains by examining them from a higher altitude.
-In present day, this is usually achieved by satellite images or through the use of drones.

-Details
+Aerial archaeology is the study of archaeological sites from the air.
+It is a method of archaeological investigation that uses aerial photography, remote sensing, and other techniques to identify, record, and interpret archaeological features and sites.
+Aerial archaeology has been used to discover and map a wide range of archaeological sites, from prehistoric settlements and ancient roads to medieval castles and World War II battlefields.

-Aerial Archaeology involves interpretation and image analysis of photographic (and other kinds of images), in field research to understand archaeological features, sites, and landscapes.
+Aerial archaeology involves interpretation and image analysis of photographic and other kinds of images in field research to understand archaeological features, sites, and landscapes.
 It enables exploration and examination of context and large land areas, on a scale unparalleled by other archaeological methods.
-The AARG (Aerial Archaeology Research Group) boasts that 'more archaeological features have been found worldwide through aerial photography than by any other means of survey'.
+The AARG (Aerial Archaeology Research Group) boasts that "more archaeological features have been found worldwide through aerial photography than by any other means of survey".

 Aerial archaeological survey combines data collection and data analysis.
-The umbrella term 'Aerial images' includes traditional aerial photographs, satellite images, multispectral data (which captures image data within specific wavelength ranges across the electromagnetic spectrum) and hyperspectral data (similar to multi-spectral data, but more detailed).
+The umbrella term "aerial images'" includes traditional aerial photographs, satellite images, multispectral data (which captures image data within specific wavelength ranges across the electromagnetic spectrum) and hyperspectral data (similar to multi-spectral data, but more detailed).

 A vast bank of aerial images exists, with parts freely available online or at specialist libraries.
-These are often vertical images taken for 'Area Survey', by aircraft or satellite (not necessarily for archaeological reasons).
+These are often vertical images taken for area surveys by aircraft or satellite (not necessarily for archaeological reasons).
 Each year a small number of aerial images are taken by archaeologists during prospective surveys.

-Aerial Archaeology is used for a wide range of archaeological purposes: discovery of new sites; site recording; determining where to excavate; mapping individual sites; monitoring sites, etc. Aerial Images form the foundation of archaeological landscape mapping and the ability to study large areas is often the only possible using aerial resources.

-Through the aid of vast data banks of satellite and other aerial imagery, archaeologists have access to resources that allow them to carry out these tasks.

-In places yet to be documented (or where maps are considered confidential), satellite imagery is vital to providing base maps for excavation.

-For data analysis, aerial images must be analysed and interpreted using specialised skill-sets.
-This includes an understanding of formation processes as well as contemporary history and landscape history.
-Often aerial archaeology will be carried out using computer programmes (such as Geographic Information System) aiding interpretation.

-Despite Aerial photography seeming methodologically objective and empirical, there is possible subjectivity that merits consideration, e.g. bias when interpreting images, and errors such as conflating interpretation with description.
-In 'From the air: Understanding Aerial Archaeology', Brophy and Cowley argue that 'the individual plays a major role in creating the archaeological record' in aerial archaeology, more than in other fields.
-For example, in aviation archaeology, subjective decisions include deciding where and when to fly, what targets to examine, what to photograph and how to photograph it, what to catalogue, and how to interpret the data.